mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/operations/resource-management/index.md

 # Manage resources

 Pods launched from builds can be augmented with tolerations and other scheduling parameters.
-Backed by tekton's pod template, [a wide range of parameters are supported](https://github.com/tektoncd/pipeline/blob/v0.14.2/docs/podtemplates.md) beyond tolerations, affinity, nodeSelector, etc.
+Backed by Tekton's pod template, [a wide range of parameters are supported](https://github.com/tektoncd/pipeline/blob/v0.14.2/docs/podtemplates.md) beyond tolerations, affinity, nodeSelector, etc.

 Configure Dispatch instances globally to use a pod template by initializing the `tekton.configs.defaultPodTemplate` field in `values.yaml`.